antonio-gomez/extend-script-loader/README.md

 # extend-script-loader

-This package allows for easy execution of ExtendScript files directly from a CEP panel.
+This package allows for easy execution of ExtendScript (ES) files directly from a Adobe Common Extensibility Platform (CEP) panel.

+## Why

+The process for setting up bi-directional communication between CEP and ES is a bit tedious to work with.
+This improves that process by allowing you to simply import your ES code and run it directly from the presentation layer.
+We also get free hot reloading on ES files when used with Hot Module Reloading (HMR).

 ## Installation